sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

   - `ConfigOpts` is defined in `src/types.ts` and has a whole bunch of possible parameters
   - One possible parameter mentioned in the official documentation is `public?: boolean` , which leads to a statement like  `const db = fireproof('my-database', { public: true });`
     - The official documentation notes that passing `{public: true }` bypasses encryption and that _"..this is useful for creating a database that you want to share with other users."_
-    - On discord, it was noted that this option actually "uses a hardcoded key so that everyone can decode".
-So it seems that the data in the database is not actually stored unencrypted aka plain text.
-TODO: Clarify this.
-The doc section on [Configuring encryption](https://use-fireproof.com/docs/database-api/encryption#configuring-encryption) explicitly says *"This functionality allows you to create unencrypted ledger files for publishing."*
-  - TODO: Couldn't really find a place in the docs that describes the rest of the parameters.
-Some of them sound intriguing (`autoCompact?: number`?)
-Which other options are worth mentioning here?
-- TODO: Which other APIs are worth mentioning here?
-I see `close()` and `destroy()` in the source code, but they are not a part of the `Database` interface definition.
-Perhaps they are for internal use only, and not by users?
-Is it recommended to call them when cleanly shutting down the app?
-What about the `onClosed(fn: () => void): void;` ?
-That looks interesting.
-Is it for users?
-What does it do?
-- TODO: The [Creating a database](https://use-fireproof.com/docs/reference/core-api/database#creating-a-database) section in the docs says, *"The database name is optional, and if you don't provide one, the database will operate in-memory only.
-This is useful for testing, or for creating a database that you don't want to persist."* However, this does not seem to be accurate, based on the function signature in the code and the fact that the IDE's Typescript support shows an error if the database name is omitted.
+    - According to the encryption documentation, setting `{ public: true }` does disable encryption.
+The docs state: "This functionality allows you to create unencrypted ledger files for publishing."
+This is particularly useful for content-delivery workloads or during testing and development.
+  - Other notable configuration options include:
+    - `autoCompact?: number`: Controls automatic compaction of the database.
+When set to a number, it represents the threshold (in number of operations) after which automatic compaction occurs.
+    - `prefix?: string`: Allows you to specify a custom prefix for storage keys.
+    - `storage?: StorageAdapter`: Lets you provide a custom storage adapter implementation.
+    - `headers?: Object`: When using remote storage, this allows you to set custom HTTP headers.
+- Additional important API methods include:
+  - `close()`: Closes the database connection and releases resources.
+It's good practice to call this when you're done with the database, particularly in single-page applications to prevent memory leaks.
+  - `destroy()`: Completely removes the database and all its data.
+Use with caution.
+  - `onClosed(fn: () => void): void`: Registers a callback function that will be executed when the database is closed.
+This is useful for cleanup operations or releasing resources that depend on the database.
+- Note that while some documentation suggests the database name is optional, the TypeScript interface requires it.
+If you want an in-memory database that doesn't persist, you can use a unique or random name and avoid setting up persistence options.

 ## Adding and retrieving data